 Things to Do Near Waveney Valley Lakes

 While Waveney Valley Lakes itself offers fishing and woodland walks, there are many attractions and sites of interest close to the holiday park.
 The communities of Lowestoft, Dunwich and Southwold are only a few minutes away through main roads, while the Suffolk Coast and Heaths, an Area of Outstanding Natural Beauty, is close by to the South.
 Visitors will also be able to explore Dedham Vale, another green coastal patch on the South West edge of Ipswich.

-Visitors to Waveney Valley Lakes are also only a few minutes away from the popular coastal town of Great Yarmouth.
+Visitors are also only a few minutes away from the popular coastal town of Great Yarmouth.
 Heading around up to the North, travellers can also explore the Norfolk Coast, with popular seaside towns in Hunstanton and Cromer being close by.
 There is also the Wash National Nature Reserve to the North West, and the nearest city is Norwich – boasting high street shopping and everyday amenities a short drive up the A140.

 The development may be a good foothold for holidaymakers just getting to know Norfolk and Suffolk, as well as a solid investment for those already visiting the area regularly.